sambacha/dai-backstop-syndicate/documents/proposal-one.md

 - MakerDAO Auction should be successful without "SPE" intervention
 - Should Auction 'fail', "SPE" shall intervene in said auction and participate using funds provided by the syndicate'
+- Should the 'SPE' not be utilized, funds shall be returned within <x amount of y days>
+- Should the 'SPE' participate in the auction, distributions of *MKR* shall be distributed within <x amount of y days>

 <define: what is considered a sucessful auction>